About us

 Contact Us

-Type One Fitness and Type One, Inc. recent accolades
+Type One Fitness and Type One, Inc. recent 2024 accolades

-Type One Fitness and Type One, Inc. have been celebrated for their impactful contributions to the community and their unwavering commitment to supporting individuals with type 1 diabetes (T1D).
-Recently, Type One, Inc. was honored with the prestigious Rising Star Award from the Norwell Chamber of Commerce, recognizing the organization’s rapid growth, innovative programs, and significant community impact.
-This accolade reflects their dedication to enhancing the lives of those affected by T1D through comprehensive health, fitness, and educational initiatives.
+Type One Fitness and Type One, Inc. have been celebrated for their impactful contributions to the community and unwavering commitment to supporting individuals with type 1 diabetes (T1D).
+Recently, Type One, Inc. was honored with the prestigious Rising Star Award from the Norwell Chamber of Commerce, recognizing its rapid growth, innovative programs, and significant community impact.
+This recognition underscores their dedication to enhancing lives through comprehensive health, fitness, and educational initiatives.

 Paul Foti